kellyahenriksen/daily_holidays/README.md

-# Daily Holidays database
+## Daily Holidays database
-## If every day is a holiday then every day there's a reason to celebrate!
+If every day is a holiday, then every day there's a reason to celebrate!